LewisTrundle/L4-Individual-Project/src/user_manual.md

 <img width="50%" src="../demos/connection-options.gif">

 To connect to the robot, select the 'Web Bluetooth' option.
 Then select your device.
 When 'pair' is selected, the browser will then attempt to connect to your device - this may take a couple of seconds.

+_Note_: It is not possible to connect to the robot using an IOS device.

 <br>
 <br>